 The Medical School Preparation course provides an extensive insight into the application processes, courses and careers of the best medical schools in the world, particularly focused on those in the UK.
-This course will guide students through what they need to know before applying, from a discussion of why medicine could be the course and career for them, to the differences between various medical schools.
-Top UK universities will be discussed in detail, including St Andrews, London, Oxford and Cambridge.
+This course guides students through what they need to know before applying, from a discussion of why Medicine could be the course and career for them, to the differences between various medical schools.
+Top UK universities are discussed in detail, including St Andrews, London, Oxford and Cambridge.

-The experiences provided will ensure an invaluable headstart for an application to study medicine at university, as well as equipping students with fundamental medical knowledge and skills that they can discuss in their personal statement and interviews.
+The experiences provided ensure an invaluable head start for an application to study Medicine at university, as well as equipping students with fundamental medical knowledge and skills that they can discuss in their personal statement and interviews.

-The Medical School Preparation summer course is geared towards students aged between sixteen and eighteen who want to apply to medical school and ultimately become a doctor.
-If you’ve set your sights on studying medicine, the Medical School preparation summer programme helps you prepare a strong application for this incredibly competitive and challenging university course, as well as introducing you to how medicine is taught at various UK universities, including Oxford and Cambridge.
+The Medical School Preparation summer course is geared towards students aged 16 to 18 who want to apply to medical school and ultimately become a doctor.
+If you’ve set your sights on studying Medicine, the Medical School Preparation summer programme helps you prepare a strong application for this incredibly competitive and challenging university course, as well as introducing you to how Medicine is taught at various UK universities, including Oxford and Cambridge.
 If you’ve not yet decided where you want to apply, this programme will help you make the right decision.
-What’s more, the course introduces you to what it’s like to study medicine and pursue a career in this field, and it should help you confirm to yourself that medicine is definitely what you want to study.
+What’s more, the course introduces you to what it’s like to study Medicine and pursue a career in this field, and it should help you confirm to yourself that Medicine is definitely what you want to study.

 It’s common for prospective medical school students to come to us with very little idea of what to write in their personal statement, which many see as the most daunting aspect of completing the UCAS form.
 What’s more, with so many exceptionally well-qualified students applying to study medicine, it can be difficult to know how to make your personal statement stand out from the crowd.
 That’s why we’ve worked lots of personal statement guidance into our Medical School Preparation programme.
 As well as learning more about what medical schools are looking for in your personal statement, you can get personalised advice on how to write your personal statement and actual practice at writing a first draft.
 You can then take this away with you to refine further when you get home and go back to school.